Werner Römisch

-Werner Römisch (born 28 December 1947) is a German mathematician, professor emeritus at the Humboldt University of Berlin, most known for his pioneer work in the field of stochastic programming.
+Werner Römisch (28 December 1947 – 7 June 2024) is a German mathematician, professor emeritus at the Humboldt University of Berlin, most known for his pioneer work in the field of stochastic programming.

 Education and early life

 Römisch was born in Zwickau, Germany in 1947.
 He earned his diploma degree in Mathematics (1971) and doctoral degree in mathematics (1976) at the Humboldt University of Berlin (HUB).
 In 1984 he earned his Habilitation degree and after that he was appointed as Privatdozent at the HUB.
 In 1993 he became full professor of applied mathematics at HUB.
 He is married to Ute Römisch, lives in Berlin and has two children.